KitCarson88/ionic-angular-libraries/projects/ionic-angular-utilities/README.md

 @import '~ionic-angular-utilities/lib/styles/responsive';
 ```

-Please refer to ..... repository for a complete integration and global styling.
+Please refer to [Ionic Angular Template](https://kitcarson88.github.io/ionic-angular-template/) repository for a complete integration and global styling.

 ### Ionic Native mocks
 During a Ionic app development with `ionic serve` web execution all specific to platform Cordova plugins are unavailable.
 So, to ease the development with this type of dev execution, all `@ionic-native` wrappers of Cordova plugins should be mocked, to simulate the plugin behaviour.